Pension Funds in Canada: The Best Way to Break into Finance Through the Side Door?

 A: It is difficult, but not impossible.

-The top 4-5 business programs here (Ivey, Rotman, Queen’s, Schulich, and McGill) have at least ~200 graduates per year, which means at least 1,000 potential candidates.
-About 200-300 of them will be interested in IB roles.
+The top few undergrad business programs here (Ivey, Queen’s, and a few others) have around ~1,500 graduates per year, and at least a few hundred of them will be interested in IB roles.

-The Big 5 banks here don’t hire that many people each year – each bank might hire a few dozen in Canada and up to 90-100 throughout North America.
+But the Big 5 banks here don’t hire that many people each year – each bank might hire a dozen or so in its main Toronto office and up to 90-100 throughout North America.

-Your odds of winning a role in Toronto are not spectacular, but they’re not necessarily much worse than in other places.
+So, your odds of winning an IB role here are not spectacular, but they’re not that much worse than in other places.

 I didn’t care about these odds – I focused on myself and started setting up coffee meetings with dozens of bankers and buy-side executives.

 The fact that Canada is a small market also works in your favor: Once you get “plugged in,” you get to know everyone, and everyone knows that you’re looking for something and starts passing opportunities onto you.

 Q: I see.
 I’m surprised the pension funds were interested in you since you only had an IB internship in an emerging/frontier market…